KMahoney/kmahoney.github.io/articles/misconceptions-about-types/index.markdown

 > I've tried Java and static typing stinks!

-We're not talking about Java, C# or C++ any more, we're talking about Haskell, Scala, Rust, ML, Flow, etc. Languages with type systems for the programmer, not for the compiler.
+We're not talking about Java, C# or C++ any more, we're talking about Haskell, Scala, Rust, ML, Flow, Agda, Idris etc. Languages with type systems for the programmer, not for the compiler.

 If you hold an opinion on static vs. dynamic typing, and you want to consider it an informed opinion, you should have used at least one of